Solution Patterns: Connect, Secure and Protect with Red Hat Connectivity Link

 1.1.
 Create a DNS Policy

-Now that we have setup a secure, protected application connectivity environment, we are now ready to expose this to the Internet.
+Now that we have set up a secure, protected application connectivity environment, we are now ready to expose this to the Internet.
 We will do so by creating a DNSPolicy

 -